 - Blanche the broccoli florets.
 Bring a pot of water to boil.
 When the water boils, place the broccoli florets into the boiling water until they turn bright green and are still slightly crisp, about 2 minutes.
 Then immediately remove from the heat, drain the broccoli florets into a strainer and then dump the hot broccoli florets into cold ice water to stop the cooking processing.
 When the broccoli is cold, remove from the ice water and set aside.

 - In a large ceramic lined Dutch oven, add the onions, carrots, and celery, and sauté until translucent, about 5 minutes.
 Add the chopped mushrooms.
 Sauté about 5 minutes, or until vegetables are tender.
-(If needed to prevent sticking, add 1 Tablespoon of vegetable broth).
+If needed to prevent sticking or burning, add 1 or 2 Tablespoons of vegetable broth or water.

-- Sprinkle the gluten-free flour over the cooked vegetables, and stir constantly for 1-2 minutes.
+- Sprinkle the flour over the cooked vegetables, and stir constantly for 1-2 minutes to cook the flour.

-- Stir in the vegetable broth and water, then add the thyme, onion power, garlic powder, freeze dried shallots, sage, cracked pepper and sea salt.
-Stir well to incorporate the flour and seasonings into the broth.
+- Stir in the vegetable broth and water, then add the Spice/Herb Ingredients.
+Stir well to fully incorporate the flour and seasonings into the broth, creating a smooth consistency.
 Bring to a simmer for about 3 minutes.

-- Turn heat to medium low and slowly stir in cashew cream.
-Cook for 10 minutes to allow the flavors to marry.
+- Turn heat to medium-low and slowly stir in cashew cream.
+Cook for 10 minutes to allow the flavors to fully marry.

 - Taste for seasoning and add more if needed.